annikaxlune/annikaxlune.github.io/_posts/2022-07-18-Physics-Day-1-post.md

 #### Upcoming
 - [ ] Health Final 🤡

-I am not confident for this as all even though we get to use our notes.
+I am not confident for this at all even though we get to use our notes.